 CORRECT ANSWERS: EVALUATION

 Less than 70% < 5 Not enough

-From 70% to 80% > 6 < 8 Good
+From 70% to 80% Good

+>6 <8

-More than 80% >9 < 10 Very good
+More than 80% Very good

+>9 < 10

 An Open Answer test is usually used to evaluate both the knowledge acquired by students and their ability to present a topic (for example, in a language course this kind of test could be useful in order to evaluate the knowledge of the student concerning a specific topic, but also his/her skills in writing in a foreign language).
 In this case, the evaluation might not be completely objective, so the teacher should choose the evaluation criteria in advance and inform the students about them.
 In general, an open answer test needs more time that a multiple-choice test.